KodeMunkie/Inky-Impression-Image-Tool/README.md

 # Information

 This project fork differs from the original implementation - it is uses a single image folder to read your image files from and contains no example images.
+It will run a slideshow of those images, changing at a minimum every 60 seconds + time taken to process the next image.

 The goal of this fork is to simplify and clean the code base (ongoing) whilst implementing a better algorithm for the rendering of photos on the 7 colour display.